-Although there are many different kinds of trusts, all tend to fall into one of two categories: they're either revocable or irrevocable.
+Although there are many different kinds of trusts, they fall into one of two broad categories: they're either revocable or irrevocable.
 Which you choose has a direct effect on whether you can add assets after its creation.
 Generally, you would serve as trustee after you form a revocable trust.
 This allows you to sell assets or add new ones.
 When you create an irrevocable trust, however, you must appoint someone else as trustee, at least if you're going to reap all the legal benefits such a trust offers.
 In this case, only your trustee can add assets to your trust after you form it – you've given up control.

 Funding Your Trust

 Adding assets to your trust is called "funding" it, either at the time of its creation or later.
 Some assets – particularly those that have beneficiary designations – are less appropriate for funding than others.
 For example, you must personally own certain retirement accounts.
 You can't transfer them into the name of your trust, although you can name your trust as beneficiary.
 It can be inconvenient to add your vehicle to your trust, particularly if it's one you drive regularly.
 You might run into snags with insurance, registration or even auto loans.
 Life insurance policies can also present difficulties.
 If you're funding your trust with a policy in order to keep the death benefits from contributing to your taxable estate when you die, you must relinquish control of the policy by placing it in an irrevocable trust to achieve this.
 If you add a policy to your trust that you already hold, transferring ownership, you must outlive the transfer by at least three years or the Internal Revenue Service will include the benefits in your taxable estate anyway.